virtualagc/virtualagc/yaShuttle/ported/README.md

 # Introduction

-My plan for this folder (ported/) is to explore the idea of porting a portion of the original HAL/S-FC compiler from its XPL language form to the Python 3 language.
+My plan for this folder (ported/) is to port a portion of the original HAL/S-FC compiler from its XPL language form to the Python 3 language.

 This port will be of just the original compiler's PASS1 (or "phase 1"), which parses HAL/S source code and produces output in the form of the HALMAT intermediate language.
 Since only 20% of HALMAT's documentation has survived, the output-code generator will have to be augmented to additionally produce my own intermediate language, PALMAT.
 PALMAT is directly executable on my emulator.